Human ecology: Interdisciplinary approaches

 Human ecology expands functionalism from ecology to the human mind.
 People's perception of a complex world is a function of their ability to be able to comprehend beyond the immediate, both in time and in space.
 This concept manifested in the popular slogan promoting sustainability: "think global, act local."
 Moreover, people's conception of community stems from not only their physical location but their mental and emotional connections and varies from "community as place, community as way of life, or community of collective action."

+In the last century, the world has faced several challenges, including environmental degradation, public health issues, and climate change.
+Addressing these issues requires interdisciplinary and transdisciplinary interventions, allowing for a comprehensive understanding of the intricate connections between human societies and the environment.
 In the early years, human ecology was still deeply enmeshed in its respective disciplines: geography, sociology, anthropology, psychology, and economics.
 Scholars through the 1970s until present have called for a greater integration between all of the scattered disciplines that has each established formal ecological research.

 In art

 While some of the early writers considered how art fit into a human ecology, it was Sears who posed the idea that in the long run human ecology will in fact look more like art.
 Bill Carpenter (1986) calls human ecology the "possibility of an aesthetic science", renewing dialogue about how art fits into a human ecological perspective.
 According to Carpenter, human ecology as an aesthetic science counters the disciplinary fragmentation of knowledge by examining human consciousness.